 If your blood pressure levels are less than 120/80 mm Hg, it is considered normal and you should continue with heart healthy habits like getting regular exercise and maintaining a balanced diet.

 Elevated blood pressure is when you check blood pressure reading and it ranges from less than 80 mm Hg diastolic and 120-129 systolic.
 Those who have an elevated blood pressure are prone to develop high blood pressure unless steps are taken to maintain the condition.

 Hypertension Stage 1 is when blood pressure ranges from 130-139 systolic or 80-89 mm Hg diastolic.
 At this stage, you’re more likely to develop health issues such as atherosclerosis and cardiovascular diseases, such as heart attack or stroke.
 Doctors are likely to suggest lifestyle changes and may consider adding blood pressure medication.

 Hypertension Stage 2 is when blood pressure ranges from 140/90 mm Hg or higher.
 At this stage, doctors are likely to recommend blood pressure medications and lifestyle changes.

 This is the stage of high blood pressure that requires immediate medical attention.
 If you find that your blood pressure readings exceed 180/120 mm Hg then you should wait a few minutes and test your blood pressure again.
 If the readings are still high, you should contact your healthcare provider immediately as you could be experiencing a hypertensive crisis.

-If you find that your blood pressure is higher than 180/120 mm Hg and you’re experiencing signs of organ damage such as chest pain, shortness of breath, back pain, difficulty in speech, change in vision, or numbness, do not wait for your blood pressure to decrease, instead, contact your doctor immediately.
+If you find that your blood pressure reading is higher than 180/120 mm Hg and you’re experiencing signs of organ damage such as chest pain, shortness of breath, back pain, difficulty in speech, change in vision, or numbness, do not wait for your blood pressure to decrease, instead, contact your doctor immediately.